Combinatorial analysis of the period mapping: topology of 2D fibers: Pictorial representation of curves

 (T2).
 Suppose, $W(V)>0$ at the vertex $V$ of the graph.
-This is the saddle point of the width function, the meeting point of several alternating ``ridges'' and ``valleys''.
-A horizontal edge comes in to $V$ from each valley.
-The outcoming edge (if any) goes along the ridge, so any two of them are separated.
+This is a saddle point of the width function, the meeting point of several alternating ``ridges'' and ``valleys''.
+A horizontal edge comes into $V$ from each valley.
+The outgoing edge (if any) goes along the ridge, so any two of them are separated.
 Same is true for $W(V)=0$ with vertical edges coming from each ``valley''.

 (W2).
 The integral of $d\eta_M$ along the boundary of the plane cut along $\Gamma_\vert$ equals $2i$ times the sum of the weights of all vertical edges.
 The integration path may be contracted to the path encompassing the pole at infinity, hence the integral is $2\pi i$. ~~~\bl